 Catch up with the calendar on days where you have more spare time.
 Or perhaps bookmark it or pin it on Pinterest for next year!

 A virtual calendar is a novelty as there are no sweets!

 But that also means its Eco as there is no packaging and unnecessary plastic waste!

 However, there are 24 exciting activities for the month of December.

 Kids Eco Advent Calendar

-Please Note: My family is secular but the calendar contains a few religious references such as the three wise men, the Christmas story, St Nicholas and Yule.
-We enjoy learning about different faiths, cultures and values.
+Please Note: The calendar contains a few religious references such as the Three Wise Men, the Christmas story, St Nicholas and Yule.

 Happy Tree Dressing Day!

 This celebration is a very old global custom.
 It's a day to appreciate your local trees and to say thank-you for keeping our air clean and providing shelter for lots of species.
 Today compose a poem or short speech of thanks to one of your local trees, or even better dedicate it to a special, favourite tree.
 Acknowledge everything the tree does for the planet within your poem.
 A traditional activity is to tie colourful strips of cloth or ribbon to tree branches.
 If you have a tree in your garden or close by your home, you could colour a long strip of recyclable paper, and tie this around your favourite tree as a gift.
 If you have any bird seed then scatter some under the tree to feed the tree's visitors.